For parents and carers

 Referrals can be made directly by parents or carers, by professionals such as your local doctor (a GP) or School Welfare Coordinator.
 Sometimes young people contact our service directly themselves or through another young person.
 For information about how to make a referral to the RCH Mental Health see the information on pages about:

 First, your child’s referral will be looked at by a health professional (clinician) and discussed with the person making the referral and the parent/guardian (if these are different people).
-We will ask a lot of questions and check details such as your child’s date of birth, address, background and why he/she might need extra help right now.
+We will ask a lot of questions and check details such as your child’s date of birth, address, background and why they might need extra help right now.
 This is a private (confidential) conversation.
 We can only do this when a parent/guardian has given permission (called giving consent).

 If you are coming to the RCH Mental Health department to see one of our clinicians, typically, an appointment will be booked.
 Or your child may already be in hospital in which case one of our clinicians or doctors will come and see you on the ward.